cche/notos/readme.rst

 --------

 This program will calculate CpN o/e ratios on nucleotide multifasta files.
-For each sequence that is found in the file it will output the sequence name followed by the CpNo/e ratio, where N can be any of the nucletides A, C, G or T, into a TAB separated file.
+For each sequence that is found in the file it will output the sequence name followed by the CpN o/e ratio, where N can be any of the nucletides A, C, G or T, into a TAB separated file.

 An example invocation would be:

-| perl CpGoe.pl -f input_species.fasta -a 1 -c CpG -o input_species_cpgoe.csv -m 200
+    perl CpGoe.pl -f input_species.fasta -a 1 -c CpG -o input_species_cpgoe.csv -m 200

 The available contexts (-c) are CpG, CpA, CpC, CpT.
 Default CpG.